20 CRM Features to Make the Sales Process Faster

 One of the most useful CRM features is a detailed client profile that provides all relevant information from lead source to previous orders.
 Your pipeline management tool should let you attach files, add activity reminders and link invoices and quotes to customer profiles.
 Read more about the benefits of knowing your clients.

 By gathering all information about a prospect or client on one page, you get a quick and insightful overview of their profile.
 Moreover, it makes the salespeople’s life much easier as they can find data about all previous correspondences, meetings, bills, and quotes on a single page.

 3. Company and Client view

-Many companies buying a CRM solution forget about the need to distinguish companies and customer profiles.
+Many companies opting for a CRM for small business forget about the need to distinguish companies and customer profiles.

 In fact, it makes a huge change whether you can have multiple contacts under one company while also having a private client profile for each of these contacts.
 You can add detailed information about every single person included in the buying process, instead of having a vague company profile.